 These are the showbags that will last 5 minutes, full of plastic and items will be lost pretty quickly.
 Don’t expect much from them, but they will offer lots of entertainment for a very short time.
 Whilst they are full of cheap toys, it’s not to say you shouldn’t buy them, some of them are jammed packed with so many novelty items they can be handy to pull out one bit at a time on a rainy day… then the item will likely be binned pretty soon after the first use!

 Our picks are below!

-- Building Bricks – $22 – comes with FIVE sets of “building bricks” (which are basically a cheap version of Lego AND it IS compatible with Lego).
+- Building Bricks – $25 – comes with FIVE sets of “building bricks” (which are basically a cheap version of Lego AND it IS compatible with Lego).
 We bought this one year for the kids, they really enjoyed building them, then I threw them out as I was sick of the pieces getting confused with the real Lego (they were a little firmer and the kids couldn’t easily pull them back apart).
-Regardless, I’d do it again, 5 fantastic rainy day activities right here (for less than $5 each)!
-This bag also comes with ride vouchers.
+Regardless, I’d do it again; 5 fantastic rainy day activities right here (for only $5 each)!

 I’ll be honest, this started off as a top 10 showbag list but may have got a little out of control.
-But to be honest, there’s no “top 10”, it’s about choosing a showbag “type” and matching it to your child’s interest… then sticking to a budget!
+But there’s no “top 10” when it comes to showbags; it’s about choosing a showbag “type” and matching it to your child’s interest… then sticking to a budget!

 Bring on the EKKA and all the EKKA Showbags!

 To see the whole HUGE range of Ekka showbags for kids and adults, head to www.ekka.com.au